 - 1.17 Sleeping Bear Dunes in Michigan

-With one post on the most beautiful cities and towns in the US, this post only covers the most beautiful places for nature lovers.
+With one post on the most beautiful cities and towns in the US, this post only covers nature lovers’ most beautiful places.

 Grand Canyon in Arizona